mxagar/statistics_with_python_coursera/02_Inference/Statistics_Python_2_Inference.md

 Assumptions:
 - Simple Random Samples.
 - Samples need to be independent from one another, not paired.
 - Population mean distributions should be bell-shaped, normally distributed.
 Plot histogram and QQ-plot.
 It they don't not need to be perfectly normal, if the sample size is large enough it is OK.
-However, if the data is very skewed, instead of using the T statistic below, we should use a non-parametric approach, such as the **Wilcoxon Signed Rank Test**.
+However, if the data is very skewed, instead of using the T statistic below, we should use a non-parametric approach.

 `T = (Best Estimate - Hypothesis Estimate) / Standard Error of Estimate`